beecars/mveUNet/README.txt

          file in /unet-milesial/.runs/.

 unet-chuong/
-   UNet implemention adapted from Chuong's files (with significant modifications)
+   [PYTORCH] UNet implemention adapted from Chuong's files (with significant modifications)
    -- unet_ct_test.ipynb   A jupyter-style script for easy testing and
                            simple modification of the UNet training.